Resources

 What does patent pending mean

-To register your patent, you must understand the terminology, including frequent phrases such as patent pending.
-In this article, I'll explore the question of what does patent pending mean and take you through how you can get this preliminary protection for your invention.
+In this article, I'll be exploring what patent pending means and taking you through how you can get this preliminary protection for your invention.

 What patent pending doesn't mean